MouseLand/cellpose/docs/command.rst

                             images with special channels

     model arguments:
+    --pretrained_model PRETRAINED_MODEL
-    --nclasses NCLASSES   if running unet, choose 2 or 3; cellpose always uses 3
+                            model to use for running or starting training --unet                run standard unet instead of cellpose flow output --nclasses NCLASSES   if running unet, choose 2 or 3; cellpose always uses 3

     algorithm arguments:
+    --no_resample         disable dynamics on full image (makes algorithm faster for images with large diameters)
+    --net_avg             run 4 networks instead of 1 and average results --no_interp           do not interpolate when running dynamics (was default) --do_3D               process images as 3D stacks of images (nplanes x nchan x Ly x Lx
+    --diameter DIAMETER   cell diameter, if 0 will use the diameter of the training labels used in the model, or with built-in model will estimate diameter for each image --stitch_threshold STITCH_THRESHOLD
+                            compute masks in 2D then stitch together masks with IoU>0.9 across planes
+    --fast_mode           now equivalent to --no_resample; make code run faster by turning off resampling
     --flow_threshold FLOW_THRESHOLD
                             flow error threshold, 0 turns off this optional QC step.
 Default: 0.4
     --cellprob_threshold CELLPROB_THRESHOLD
                             cellprob threshold, default is 0, decrease to find more and larger masks
+    --anisotropy ANISOTROPY
+                            anisotropy of volume in 3D
+    --exclude_on_edges    discard masks which touch edges of image

     output arguments:
     --save_png            save masks as png and outlines as text file for ImageJ